African American Leaders in Science and Conservation

 Known as the mother of the environmental justice movement, Hazel Johnson fought to improve living conditions in Chicago public housing from the 1970s until her death in 2011.
 She began investigating high cancer rates in her neighborhood of Altgeld Gardens and discovered the problem was environmental.
 Altgeld Gardens was built on a landfill surrounded by toxicity, and the air, water and land around it was highly polluted.
 Johnson went on to found the People for Community Recovery and was committed to environmental change.
 A hallmark of her activism involved working with a team of activists to collaborate with the Environmental Protection Agency and urge President Clinton to sign the Environmental Justice Executive Order.

 Former President Barack Obama helped protect more natural habitat than any other U.S. President.
 The numbers are pretty impressive: 4 million acres of land, 856,000 square miles of marine ecosystem and 22 properties added to the National Parks system.
-Of particular note is the designation of the first Marine National Monument, the Papahānaumokuākea Marine National Monument.
+Of particular note is the expansion of the Papahānaumokuākea Marine National Monument.
 This monument is the largest contiguous fully protected conservation area under the U.S. flag, and one of the largest marine conservation areas in the world.
 It encompasses 582,578 square miles of the Pacific Ocean (1,508,870 square kilometers), which is an area larger than all the country's national parks combined.